Adames, Bauers homer for Rays in 7-2 win over Angels

 Kole Calhoun hit the eighth pitch of the game into the fish tank behind the center field wall for the only run off Glasnow.
 Calhoun's 14th homer of the season was his 13th since coming off the disabled list on June 18.

+"Kole Calhoun might the hottest guy in our league right now," said Angels manager Mike Scioscia.

-Tropeano (4-6) gave up four runs on seven hits and four walks in 5 2/3 innings
+Tropeano (4-6) gave up four runs on seven hits and four walks in 5 2/3 innings.
+Three of the runs came in the decisive fourth inning, which opened with his plunking of Pham.

+"The issue this season, especially today, has been the big inning," Tropeano said.
+"It's been haunting me throughout the year.
+I think that just stems from free passes."

 OHTANI BENCHED